You will need to bring laptops, notebooks, and pens. Some ideas for a food story.

 - Defining Multimedia – http://www.themultimediajournalist.net/?page_id=330

-KEY MULTIMEDIA REPORTING TO REVIEW
+KEY MULTIMEDIA REPORTING TO REVIEW PRIOR TO CLASS

 ASSIGNMENT RESOURCES & INSPIRATION